 With frizzy orange hair, a plus-sized body, sarcastic demeanor, and “unique learning profile,” Danielle Levine doesn’t fit in even at her alternative high school.
-While navigating her doomed social life, she writes scathing, self-aware, and sometimes downright raunchy essays for English class.
+While navigating her doomed social life, she writes scathing, self-aware, and sometimes downright raunchy essays for English class, in fact they were that raunchy you’d be mistaken for them being scripts for movies on hdpornvideo.xxx.
 As a result of her unfiltered writing style, she is forced to see the school psychologist and enroll in a “social skills” class.
 But when she meets Daniel, another social misfit who is obsessed with the cult classic film The Big Lebowski, Danielle’s resolve to keep everyone at arm’s length starts to crumble.

 I do have to say that I, among others, had fairly low expectations of this book after taking a look at it’s cover and title.
 I mean–it’s wasn’t just that the word dude takes up much more of the cover than it should.
 However, I was determined to give it a try after hearing some good things about it and I did enjoy it.